 Kosher salt & freshly ground black pepper, to taste

-1. Make the crust: combine the flour and salt in a bowl , food processor, ir bowl of a stand mixer.
+- Make the crust: combine the flour and salt in a bowl , food processor, or bowl of a stand mixer.
 Slice in the butter, and mix with your fingertips or a pastry blender, or pulsing in the food processor, or with the paddle attachment of the mixer until most of mixture resembles coarse meal with only a few butter lumps.
-Drizzle the egg in and mix just until the dough starts to come together, adding water by the tablespoon if needed.
+Drizzle water in and mix just until the dough starts to come together, adding water by the tablespoon if needed.

-4. Empty the skillet and dry it, then melt the butter and sautée the onion gently until tender but not browned.
+- Empty the skillet and dry it, then melt the butter and sauté the green onion (or whatever allium you are using) gently until tender but not browned.
 Meanwhile cut the tips off the asparagus in about 3-inch lengths and slice the remaining stalks into 1-inch pieces.
 Reserve the tips.
 When the onion is soft add the sliced asparagus, season with salt and pepper, mix well, and remove from the heat.

-5. Assemble the tart: heat the oven to 375°.
+- Assemble the tart: heat the oven to 400°, and arrange a rack near the middle and one near the bottom.
 Roll out the crust and fit it into the pan of your choosing.
 If using a flan ring or fluted tart pan place it on a cookie sheet or pizza pan lined with parchment to catch any drips.
 Trim the overhang, leaving enough to build up a double thickness for a nice sidewall.
 If using a pie dish crimp the edges, and optionally set it on a cookie sheet or pizza pan to catch any drips.

-8. Cool tart on the baking sheet on a rack for 15-30 minutes, then if using a flan ring or tart pan, loosen edges with a small sharp knife, and lift off the sides for easier cutting.
+- Cool tart on the baking sheet on a rack for 10-15 minutes, then if using a flan ring loosen the edges with a small sharp knife, and lift the ring off for easier cutting.
+If using a fluted tart pan, set the tart on an inverted bowl that’s smaller than the tart pan, and the sides will drop off and leave the tart intact on the metal bottom of the pan.
+Remove to a flat surface for easy cutting.
 Serve warm or at room temperature.